gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 She squeezed his hand.
 "Best had."

-Up in the beanfields, the clouds had moved on without raining, leaving the air close and oppressive.
+The clouds had moved on without raining, leaving the air close and oppressive.
 People worked in the fields, or sat on stools outside their front doors mending shirts and plaiting bamboo and spoke in low, hushed voices, as if waiting for news from a death bed.

 Finally Gaeston exploded.
 "Everyone's acting like it's all over!"
 He was ankle deep in wet soil, a hoe in his hand.
 His spear leaned